 - Promotion of active reading strategies

-- Disciplinary approach (moving to Secondary), prioritised across the curriculum and promoting the specialist vocabulary of each subject area (discipline).
+- Disciplinary approach (moving to Secondary), prioritized across the curriculum and promoting the specialist vocabulary of each subject area (discipline).

 - Balanced and engaged approach to reading ability that integrates decoding and comprehension